 1. Ability to identify barriers

 If a company does not know what is preventing it from growing, it will not be able to continue.
 It is vital to take note of this because the mistake that many companies make is to look ahead without taking into account the risks.
-To take this step, it is essential to perform an internal analysis, where it is analyzed if the company is prepared to meet the demands of the market it wants to cover.
+To take this step, it is essential to perform an internal analysis, which it is analyzed if the company is prepared to meet the demands of the market it wants to cover.

 2. Recognizing the product to be offered